ArthasL1/NLP-Meta-GPT-Style-Transfer/README.md

 ## Overview

 The goal of this project is to advance the capabilities of language models in understanding and generating text across a diverse range of writing styles.
-By integrating MAML with GPT-2, we enable our model to quickly adapt to new styles, ranging from formal to casual tones, or even mimicking specific authors, with only a few examples.
+By integrating MAML with GPT-2, we enable our model to quickly adapt to new styles with only a few examples.

 ## Features